Global COVID-19 advice for people with MS

 Autologous Haematopoietic Stem Cell Transplantation (aHSCT) includes intensive chemotherapy treatment.
 This severely weakens the immune system for a period of time.
 People who have recently undergone aHSCT should consider extending the period they remain in isolation during the COVID-19 outbreak to at least six months.
 People who are due to undergo treatment should consider postponing the procedure in consultation with their healthcare professional.
 If aHSCT is given, chemotherapy should be administered in rooms isolated from other hospital patients.

-Seeking medical advice for relapses and other health concerns
+Advice regarding relapses or other health concerns

 People with MS should still seek medical advice if they experience changes in their health that may suggest a relapse or another underlying issue such as an infection.
 This can be done using alternatives to in-person clinic visits (such as telephone or video consultations) if the option is available.
 In many cases, it is possible to manage relapses at home.

 The use of steroids for treating relapses should be carefully considered and only used for relapses that need intervention.
 There is some evidence that receiving high-dose steroids in the month prior to contracting COVID-19 increases the risk of a more severe infection requiring a visit to hospital.
 Where possible, the decision should be made with a neurologist experienced in the treatment of MS. People who receive steroid treatment for a relapse should be extra vigilant and may want to consider self-isolation for at least a month to reduce their risk from COVID-19.
 Note that once someone has been infected with COVID-19, steroids may be used to treat COVID-19, to dampen the excessive immune response often referred to as a ‘cytokine storm’.
+Note that the steroids and dosages used in this context are different from the situation of a MS relapse.

 People with MS should continue to participate in rehabilitation activities and stay active as much as possible during the pandemic.
 This can be done through remote sessions where available or in clinics/centres as long as people with MS attending the clinics/centres follow safety precautions to protect themselves and limit the spread of COVID-19.
 People with concerns about their mental health should seek advice from their healthcare professional.